DRIFT: Transferring Reasoning Priors for Efficient MLLM Fine-Tuning: Experiments

 \subsection{Analysis of DRIFT}

-\textbf{Is Reasoning Prior Useful?} \cref{tab:math-vl} shows that simply applying supervised fine-tuning (SFT) provides a strong baseline, yet adding our reasoning prior through DRIFT consistently improves performance.
-For instance, DRIFT achieves $+1.7$ points on \textit{MathVerse} and $+3.6$ on \textit{WeMath}, compared to the SFT baseline.
+\textbf{Is Reasoning Prior Useful?} \cref{tab:math-vl} shows that while supervised fine-tuning (SFT) is a strong baseline, incorporating the reasoning prior via DRIFT consistently yields further gains.
+For instance, DRIFT achieves $+1.9$ points on \textit{MathVerse} and $+5.2$ on \textit{WeMath}, compared to the SFT baseline.
 These gains suggest that the reasoning prior extracted from text-only experts is indeed useful in guiding multimodal training, providing complementary reasoning signals beyond what the multimodal instruction data alone can supply.
 Importantly, the improvements are achieved without relying on costly multimodal CoT annotations.

 \textbf{On the Role of Merging Candidates.} To understand which components benefit most from reasoning injection, we vary the set of modules to which DRIFT is applied (see \cref{tab:drift_scaling}).
-We start from the attention layers, and find that applying DRIFT only to attention layers achieves the strongest performance on \textit{MathVerse} ($+3.3$), with additional improvements on \textit{LogicVista}.
-In contrast, restricting to feed-forward layers yield modest or inconsistent gains, and including normalization layers often leads to diminished performance.
+We start from the attention layers, and find that applying DRIFT only to attention layers achieves the strongest performance on \textit{LogicVista}, with additional improvements on \textit{MathVerse}.
+In contrast, restricting to feed-forward layers yields modest or inconsistent gains, and including normalization layers often leads to diminished performance.
 Extending to the LM head provides mixed results -- limited impact on \textit{MathVerse} but noticeable gains on \textit{LogicVista}.
 These findings suggest that attention modules are the most sensitive to reasoning priors, while over-extending to normalization layers can inject noise rather than useful signals.